edgedb/easy-edgedb/README.md

 };
 ```

-We'll change that to an insert with a `UNION`:
+We'll change that to an insert with a `FOR` loop:

 ```
  FOR city_name IN {'Munich', 'London'}